-It is an object of the present invention to provide a commercially suitable apparatus and related method to detect analytes in fluids.
-It is also an object of the present invention to provide an apparatus and method for analyte determination that effectively retains accurate and reliable samples of the analyte for evaluation using known evaluation tools.
+The present invention is directed toward a commercially suitable apparatus and related method to detect analytes in fluids.
+More specifically, the present invention is directed toward an apparatus and a method for analyte determination that effectively retains accurate and reliable samples of the analyte for evaluation using known evaluation tools.

-These and other objects are achieved with the present invention, which is an apparatus and related method for analyte determination.
-The apparatus includes a fixture with an analyte-retaining membrane selected for minimal or no interaction with the analyte or analytes of interest.
+The apparatus for performing the method includes a fixture with an analyte-retaining membrane selected for minimal or no interaction with the analyte or analytes of interest.
 In certain embodiments, the membrane material is configured as part of the test fixture in a manner that ensures it will absorb or otherwise capture the analyte of interest from fluid brought into contact with it.
 The membrane either alone or in a portion or all of the test fixture, is subsequently placed in a spectrometer, radiometer or other detection tool and processed.
 The content and concentration of analytes retained on the membrane are then calculated using analysis software, for example.